fancn21th/xyzchat/docs/flow.md

 `shadcn-ui` gave us those tools below to customize the style of a component.

+> to summarize the purpose of those tools below.
+It serves for the purpose of customizing the style of a component.
+It assumes that your component must has variants.
+And the style will be adjusted based on the variants.

 - [Class Variance Authority(CVA)](https://cva.style/docs)
   - a function for defining the variance of a component
   - return another function applied styles conditionally